neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

 (see the next section) they allow to define privilege targets that can be granted or denied for specific roles.

 .. note::
-  This is a blacklist by default, so the privilege won't match if one of the conditions don't match.
+  This is an excludelist by default, so the privilege won't match if one of the conditions don't match.
 So the example:

   .. code-block:: yaml